-J.R. also enjoyed a career (beginning in 1963), as one of the most in-demand film comedy poster artists, (at first exclusively with United Artists), lasting through the seventies and into the eighties.
-It's his film poster work I'll be showcasing here.
-Along with Jack Davis, Frank Frazetta, Sanford Kossin (all of whose film poster work I've recently blogged about), and to a lesser extent Mort Drucker, J.R. turned out many terrific, fun and innovative movie poster images.
+J.R. also enjoyed a career, (beginning in 1963), as one of the most in-demand film comedy poster artists, (at first exclusively with United Artists), lasting throughout the seventies and into the eighties.
+It's his film poster work I'm showcasing here.
+Along with Jack Davis, Frank Frazetta, Sanford Kossin (all of whose film poster work I've blogged about), and to a lesser extent Mort Drucker, J.R. turned out many terrific, fun and innovative movie poster images.
 Jack's career at MAD lasted only 22 years, beginning in 1962, with his last illustrated piece running in 1984.
 He died of cancer in 1983 at age 61.
 At that time, J.R. had become MAD's main cover artist, having taken over from the late, great Norman Mingo.

 |cover art by Jack Rickard|

-I hope you enjoy the terrific film poster art (plus a few extra rare items) of the great Jack Rickard.
-Some of the posters will be familiar and some will hopefully be new to you (many were to me).
+Some of the posters will be very familiar and some are rare and more obscure, and several might be new to you (many were to me).

 |also from 1963, a long forgotten Italian comedy.
 Mel Brooks narrated the trailer!|